 - Beat all the ingredients until they are well integrated and obtain a creamy and homogeneous texture.
 When we have the baba ganoush prepared, we pass it to a bowl or plate and serve.

-- If you want to add an extra touch of smoky flavor, you can substitute olive oil for sesame oil.
-This will give it a more intense and rustic flavor.
+- If you want to give it an extra touch of smoked flavor, you can substitute olive oil for sesame oil.
+This will give a more intense and rustic taste.